 An Interview with Emily von Euw: Rawsome Vegan Baking

 So, you're like so many of us -- you're interested in eating healthier food, but you just don't know how to get there.
 Emily von Euw's first cookbook, Rawsome Vegan Baking: An Un-cookbook for Raw, Gluten-Free, Vegan, Beautiful and Sinfully Sweet Cookies, Cakes, Bars & Cupcakes, is a fabulous way to get started -- even if you only end up on her excellent blog, This Rawsome Vegan Life and find some fabulous vegan recipes there.
-We had the opportunity to catch up with the utterly charming and not-completely-100-percent raw Emily.
+I had the opportunity to catch up with the utterly charming and not-completely-100-percent raw Emily.
 Find out a little bit more about her book, blog, recipes, and the ingredient she just can't do without.

 When you introduce yourself on your This Rawsome Vegan Life blog, you are wonderfully down-to-earth, noting that while you eat mostly raw, vegan foods, that you don’t all the time, and that you’re not always eating organic because you’re not made of money.
 Do the recipes in your book reflect that kind of viewpoint, with easily accessible (and inexpensive, when possible) ingredients?